 Practicing self-care has been defined as taking all the steps possible to care for your physical health and well-being, including hygiene, nutrition, managing stress, and seeking medical care if needed.

-According to the global self-care federation, Self-care is the practice of individuals looking after their health using the knowledge and information available to them.
+According to the global self-care Federation, Self-care is the practice of individuals looking after their health using the knowledge and information available.